DeekshithaRamshetty/Diabetic-Retinopathy/README.md

 Streamlit for creating a user-friendly interface

-H5 model saving to reuse the model without retraining
+H5 model saving to reuse the model without retraining the model.

 👁️ What is Diabetic Retinopathy?
 Diabetic Retinopathy (DR) is a complication of diabetes that affects the eyes.
 It's caused by damage to the blood vessels of the light-sensitive tissue at the back of the eye (retina).
 Early detection is crucial to prevent vision loss or blindness.